rayalan/binary-adages/content/pages/profile-interview-answers.md

 The big downside for Agile development is that it can lack adequate long-term focus.
 Some engineering problems, especially non-functional requirements, take a well-designed plan executed over the long term.
 Agile tends to avoid this kind of planning.
 Likewise, constantly doing the immediately expedient solution can easily build up tech debt and gradually drag the team down.
 At the same time, the best solution for the company is not necessarily a series of iterations away from the current solution.
 Agile excels at finding the locally optimal solution, but often misses far more globally optimal approaches.

-The second downside of some Agile implementation is that they are overly rigid.
+The second downside of some Agile implementations is that they are overly rigid.
 Agile is intended to be, well, agile and adapt to the specifics of the situation.
 When it doesn't do that (e.g., "we can't do that because it isn't Agile"), Agile can become an anchor.
 Rather than serving to help teams excel, the Agile process itself adds stress.
 For example, teams who take commitments extremely seriously may find themselves stressing out at the end of every sprint.

 ## How do you think technology advances will impact your job?